ab212/USA2016ElectionAnalysisGraphX/README.md

 ![Fig. 1 - The most popular tweets by Hillary Clinton and Donald Trump after the election has ended](_images/clinton-trump.png)

+Fig. 1 - The most popular tweets by Hillary Clinton and Donald Trump after the election has ended

 Almost right before the election started, I decided that it might have been interesting to analyse what people think and, more importantly, say on this topic.
 Because, as you know, this election had promised to be an extraordinary one.

 This is when I came up with an idea to utilise Twitter's [streaming API](https://dev.twitter.com/streaming/overview) to continuously save vox populi onto disk for its further analysis.
 So I had been doing this during a period that spans four days - starting from 7th and up to 10th of November with occasional breaks.
 When I thought that I already have enough of data for some experiments, an ETL task had been performed and the tweets (which were stored as plain text files) had been turned into a DataFrame compressed with [Parquet](https://parquet.apache.org/).
 This DataFrame has around ten different fields.
 But for the purpose of this article only these three were used: